≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

-As of 2022, GM’s non-consolidated affiliates within the Automotive China JVs delivered 2.6 million vehicles, down 12% over 2021.
+As of fiscal year 2024, GM’s non-consolidated affiliates within the Automotive China JVs delivered a record low of 1.8 million vehicles, down by over 20% from a year earlier.

-Since 2017, vehicle wholesale of GM’s non-consolidated affiliates under the Automotive China JVs has significantly decreased, down from over 4 million vehicles in 2017 to 2.6 million as of 2022, representing a decline of 36% over the past five years.
+Since 2017, vehicle wholesale of GM’s non-consolidated affiliates under the Automotive China JVs has significantly decreased, down from over 4 million vehicles in 2017 to 1.8 million in the latest result, representing a decline of more than 50% in the past decade.

 Back To Table Of Contents